jsdclxvi/Reforestation/README.md

-## What does a female snake use for support?
-A co-Bra!
+## Why did the melons plan a big wedding?
+Because they cantaloupe!